Efficient All-reduce for Distributed DNN Training in Optical Interconnect System: Introduction

 \section{Introduction}

-Deep Neural Networks (DNN) have been widely used in various applications including computer vision, natural language processing, robotics, etc.~\cite{b1}.
-To train a large DNN such as Bert, the workload is typically distributed among multiple concurrent workers to expedite model convergence with parallel training.
-Data parallelism is one of the most widely adopted paradigms where each worker trains the DNN using its local dataset and exchanges model parameters (e.g. gradients) with other workers iteratively.
-Stochastic Gradient Descent (SGD), the most widespread method for DNN training, intensively invokes communications for all-reduce operations in distributed deep learning (DL)~\cite{b2}.
-The purpose of all-reduce is to make every worker receive the model parameters from all the other works and then apply the reduction operation to average the model parameters.
-It has been shown that the communications for all-reduce with a large number of workers may occupy 50-90\% of per-iteration training time~\cite{b3}.
-Hence, it is crucial to design scalable and efficient all-reduce algorithms to reduce the communication time in distributed DNN training.

-The communication overhead in traditional electrical interconnect can be severely high due to the factors such as high-frequency, skin-effect and dielectric loss, and noise.
+Data parallelism is one of the most widely adopted paradigms where each worker trains the DNN using its local dataset and exchanges model parameters (e.g., gradients) with other workers iteratively~\cite{zhang2021near}.
+Stochastic Gradient Descent (SGD), the most widespread method for DNN training, intensively invokes data communications for all-reduce operations in distributed deep learning (DL)~\cite{huang2021communication}.
+All-reduce aims to make every worker receive the model parameters from all the other workers and then apply the reduction operation to get the averaged model parameters.
+It has been shown that the communications for all-reduce with a large number of workers may occupy 50-90\% of per-iteration training time in current traditional electrical networks~\cite{wang2019blink}.
+The communication time in traditional electrical interconnect can be severely high due to the low bandwidth of electrical routers, high latency of electrical networking, and network congestion.
 When the overhead caused by communication exceeds the gain brought by the parallel computation, the training performance will be degraded.
-With the recent development of CMOS-compatible optical devices~\cite{b4}, optical intra/inter-chip network connection is a promising alternative, which can provide high bandwidth, low transmission delay, and low power cost.
-Moreover, optical interconnect can allow data to be transmitted through a waveguide using different wavelengths enabled by leveraging WDM.
-To date, several architectures using optical interconnect such as Sip-ML~\cite{b5}, Tera-Rack~\cite{b6} and Hipo$\lambda$aos~\cite{b7} have been designed for distributed DNN training.
+With the recent development of CMOS-compatible optical devices~\cite{yang2019multidomain}, optical intra/inter-chip network connection is a promising alternative, which can provide high bandwidth, low transmission delay, and low power cost.
+Moreover, optical interconnect can transmit data through a waveguide using different wavelengths enabled by leveraging WDM, enabling parallel data transmission.